Ordina-Group/reactivity-101/presentation.md

 ### Two-way binding

+Reflect state changes in the HTML/DOM.

 Note: Keeping values in sync between components/services and the HTML/DOM.

 ----

 ### Change Detection

+Keeps track of state changes and updates all the parts using the state value.

 Note: Frameworks keep track of Signals and their usage for you, so it knows when to trigger change detection and keep things like two-way binding working.